-I'm getting down to the bottom of our peach box and was nervous that I wouldn't have enough to get this recipe in this summer.
+I'm getting down to the bottom of our peach box and was nervous that I wouldn't have enough to get this Fresh Peach Ice cream recipe made this summer.
 It's supposedly Ben & Jerry's recipe, so it has to be good, right?
 (Ever had Chunky Monkey?
 My fave.)

-You have a bit of preparation to do for this recipe since the chopped peaches need to be macerated (softened in a sugar/lemon mixture) for a couple of hours to get the wonderful, sweet peach juice that's added to the ice cream base.
+You have a bit of preparation to do for this Fresh Peach Ice cream since the chopped peaches need to be macerated (softened in a sugar/lemon mixture) for a couple of hours to get the wonderful, sweet peach juice that's added to the ice cream base.
 It's what gives the ice cream that deep peachy flavor.

 - 2 large eggs